hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 In a production network this process would be repeated for each of the Kafka-based orderers in a rolling fashion.

-Let’s look at the commands to download an orderer image and restart it.

-We will now **download and restart the orderer** with our new fabric image:
+Now **download and restart the orderer** with our new fabric image:

 .. code:: bash

   docker-compose -f docker-compose-cli.yaml -f docker-compose-persist.yaml up -d --no-deps orderer.example.com

+Because our sample uses a "solo" ordering service, there are no other orderers in the network that the restarted orderer must sync up to.
+However, in a production network leveraging Kafka, it will be a best practice to issue ``peer channel fetch <blocknumber>`` after restarting the orderer to verify that it has caught up to the other orderers.

 Upgrade the Peer Containers
 ---------------------------

-Next, we will upgrade the peer containers to Fabric v1.1.
+Next, let's look at how to upgrade peer containers to Fabric v1.1.
 Peer containers should, like the orderers, be upgraded in a rolling fashion (one at a time).
 As mentioned during the orderer upgrade, orderers and peers may be upgraded in parallel, but for the purposes of this tutorial we’ve separated the processes out.
 At a high level,